mtlynch/mtlynch.io/content/retrospectives/2024/04/index.md

 60016000526001601ff3
 ```

-So, now eth-zvm's benchmark examples are in source code in human-readable mnemonic format, and I [compile them to bytecode on-demand](https://github.com/mtlynch/eth-zvm/blob/b21747c6873cc2187c83298032e2869d45da5274/.circleci/config.yml#L22-L41) to run the benchmarks.
+I now store eth-zvm's benchmark examples in human-readable mnemonic format and [compile them to bytecode on-demand](https://github.com/mtlynch/eth-zvm/blob/b21747c6873cc2187c83298032e2869d45da5274/.circleci/config.yml#L22-L41) to run the benchmarks.

-It was fun to write a compiler, even a very simple one.
+It was fun to write a compiler, even a simple one.
 My compiler currently accepts code that's semantically incorrect like `PUSH1 RETURN`, but it's good enough for my purposes.
 The project continues to be a fun way to teach myself about how programming languages work at a deeper level.

 ## Wrap up